 The virtual reality of Inca architecture: Sacsayhuaman

 When you tour Cusco and stand before the ruins of Sacsayhuaman, take a long moment and look up at those terraced zig-zagging walls.
-Try to picture the fortress temple as it looked 500 years ago during the reign the Inca.
+Try to picture the fortress temple as it looked 500 years ago during the reign of the Inca.
+[Originally published November 2013]

 It’s no easy feat of imagination, reconstructing in the mind’s eye those hewn stones, rising in masterfully interlocked rows to form palaces, store houses and giant towers.